Code-Institute-Submissions/Milestone-Project_2-1/testing.md

     <code>

 3. Anchor tags for the tooltip and for a team selected redirecting the user inconveniently
-    - Anchor tags for selecting a team would redirect users far down towards the graphs, causing slight confusion and potential frustration from a user experience point of view.
+    * Anchor tags for selecting a team would redirect users far down towards the graphs, causing slight confusion and potential frustration froma user experience point of view.
 The tooltip anchor tag had not been defined, and so clicking on this redirected users back the the landing section.
         * Fix: Adjusted the ids that these anchor tags were targeting so that users would be relocated to more relevant locations.
 The tooltip would redirect the user to the information box upon clicking it, while the anchor tag on each team redirected users to the top of the first team stats card.